|297 Martha Van Rensselaer Hall|

 PAM 4980: Honors Thesis Seminar

-I am the Development Core Director for the Cornell Population Center, and in the past year helped develop an undergraduate minor in Demography, for which I am the DUS.
-I am also organizing the Human Ecology component of the Cornell in Turin program, where we will be offering for the first time a course in Turin, Italy.
-This past fall I put together the course proposal for the EPC, and have been organizing Cornell faculty lecturers for the course.
+I am the Development Core Director for the Cornell Population Center, and helped develop an undergraduate minor in Demography, for which I am the DUS.
+I also organized the Human Ecology component of the Cornell in Turin program, where we offer a 3 credit PAM course in Turin, Italy.

 Sharon Sassler and Amanda Miller.
 Forthcoming.
 “The Ecology of Relationships: The Effect of Meeting Patterns on Cohabiting Couples’ Relationship Progression.”
 Journal of Social and Personal Relationships.